goldim/qxl.themedemo/README.md

 # Icons
 There are default Oxygen icons for buttons but you also may redefine them too.

+# Theme information
+There is a theme description which could be shown in About window.
+The window will be opened on application start.
+Create html page and put it into resource folder.
+Pass the link in constructor of Application class via options.about_url argument.

 ## TODO

  - Fix `showDialog` method of table window